 Lop sumac at Grey Cloud Dunes SNA

-Located in Cottage Grove, this highly protected Scientific and Natural Area (SNA) features two sandy terraces along the river.
+Located in Cottage Grove, this spectacular Scientific and Natural Area (SNA) features two sandy terraces along the Mississippi river.
 The first rises 40 to 60 feet above river-level with remarkable crescents and blowouts sculpted by southwesterly winds.
 The second, 110 feet above the Mississippi, has a dramatic cut-face.
 Dunes on both terraces rise in waves, cresting 10 to 20 feet above the swales.
-Grey Cloud Dunes SNA is a sight to see.
-Help us further our restoration efforts at this special site!
+Grey Cloud Dunes SNA is a sight to see!
+Help us further our restoration efforts at this special site.

 Home to a rare dry prairie, this area provides essential native bee, butterfly and wildlife habitat.
-After a brief orientation, volunteers will work with FMR ecologists to help remove sumac, a shrubby tree that would otherwise overtake this vital habitat.
-Other tending or restoration tasks may also be needed at this very important site.
+After a brief orientation and a short hike, volunteers will work with FMR ecologists to help remove sumac, an aggressive native shrub that would otherwise overtake this vital habitat.
+Other tending and restoration tasks may also be needed.

-Capacity is limited, in part to tread lightly on this special place but also to make sure everyone has a chance to ask questions about the site's ecology and the many native plants and flowers sure to be in bloom on this summer evening.
+We will work in a small, socially distant group.
+Besides helping prevent the spread of COVID-19, smaller group size will allow us to tread lightly on this special place and also to make sure everyone has a chance to ask questions about the site's ecology and the many native plants and flowers sure to be in bloom on this summer evening.

 Ready to register?

-To sign up and receive directions to the meeting spot, contact Volunteer Coordinator Amy Kilgore at email@example.com, 651-222-2193 x31.
-Please include: the name of the event, your name, address and phone number and the number in your party.
+To register, contact FMR Volunteer & Outreach Coordinator Sophie Downey at firstname.lastname@example.org, 651.222.2193 x27, or by selecting Sophie by name under "Category" via the FMR contact form.
+Please include the name of the event, your name, address and phone number and the number in your party.